jes/scamp-cpu/ucode/README.md

 will achieve the same goal.

 I can't think of a general way to skip the next instruction without knowing its length.

-We might want to add some "relative jump" instructions that can fit in a single opcode, e.g.:

-    jr(5):

-    PO XI
-    IOL YI
-    JMP X+Y

-This way the single word that is conditionally skipped can branch to a larger section of code.